Lola T330 car-by-car histories

 The next steps in the car's history are still unclear but in 1977, HU18 was bought by Allen Karlberg (Portland, OR) for Jim Burnett to race.
 Karlberg cannot remember who he bought the car from.
 It did not race and was damaged in a fire when the right front of the monocoque was melted away.
 It would not have been economic to repair at that time so spent the next 36 years sitting in storage.
 Unlikely though this story sounds, there are a number of features on the car that suggest that this is indeed HU18.

 In February 2013, Karlberg sold it to Peter Brennan (Surrey Hills, Victoria, Australia) and the car was shipped to Australia, arriving at Brennan's garage in August.
-Restored over the next year, and had its first outing in November 2014.
-Raced by Brennan at the Phillip Island Classic in March 2016.
+It was rebuilt over the next year on a new monocoque fabricated by Mike Borland of Borland Racing Developments (Braeside Victoria), and had its first outing in November 2014.
+Raced by Brennan at the Phillip Island Classic in March 2016, and at events in New Zealand in January 2017.
+Still owned by Brennan in March 2021.

 Invoice date 28 Mar 1973 (sold to 'Haas/Heinz', colour 'Yellow').
 An article in Autoweek 14 Apr 1973 said "It looks like the Florida Citrus Commission is in racing as sponsor for Dave Heinz and his new Lola T330 for the L&M".
 Heinz did not appear.
 HU20 subsequently raced by Bob Lazier US 1973 from R3 Michigan 20 May onwards.
 Run for Lazier by Wilbur Bunce (Formula Jan 1977 p19).
 Used by Jody Scheckter to win Watkins Glen round.
 Advertised by Lazier (then Torrance, CA) in Autoweek 8 Dec 1973.

 Believed to have been bought from Lazier in 1974 by Arlon J Koops (Denver, CO).
 Raced by Koops in the US series in 1974 (three races) and 1975 (six races).
 This car was observed by Tom Erwin to have a 'OU-812' chassis plate at Pocono 1975.
 Retained for US 1976 (four races).
 Entered by Koops in the Trois Rivieres Can-Am race in 1977 and almost certainly his 'Blitzen S100' entered later that season.
 Sold in 1982 to Lee Huls (Englewood, CO): ran once as a F5000 at Pueblo Motorsports Park and then converted to Can-Am using a body bought from Larry Johnson.
 Run through the 1983 and 1984 seasons, qualifying for the 1984 Runoffs.
 Run once in ASR in 1985 and then converted back to F5000 for vintage racing since then.
 Huls still holds the Pueblo Motorsports Park ASR record at 1:36.330 set in the Lola on 31 Aug 1986.
 Raced at the Pueblo (CO) F5000 reunion on 6 May 2001.
-Also run by Huls at Road America in July 2012 and at the HAWK at Road America in July 2015.
+Also run by Huls at Road America in July 2012 and at the HAWK at Road America in July 2015, and at Road America again in July 2017 and July 2018.

 Invoice undated (sold to 'Epstein', colour 'Viking Orange').
-Jackie Epstein's Shellsport Luxembourg for Clive Santo (UK) from May 1973; Clive Santo UK 1974 - Gerry Amato (Bickly, Kent) UK 1975 - Robin Smith (UK) Feb 1977: raced in UK 1977 - Jacques Marquet (Liege, Belgium) probably 1977: painted gunmetal grey and used it "for less than 2 hours in 20 years" on test days.
+Jackie Epstein's Shellsport Luxembourg for Clive Santo (UK) from May 1973.
+Acquired by Clive Santo and raced by him in UK 1974.
+Acquired by Hogan Racing for David Hobbs to drive at Brands Hatch in August.
+To Gerry Amato (Bickly, Kent) UK 1975 - Robin Smith (UK) Feb 1977: raced in UK 1977 - Jacques Marquet (Liege, Belgium) probably 1977: painted gunmetal grey and used it "for less than 2 hours in 20 years" on test days.
 Retained until 1999/2000 when sold to former SCCA driver and instructor Don Halliday (San Diego, CA).
-The car remained in the UK when it was rebuilt by Simon Hadfield (Shepshed, UK) who retained its original 'crossover' injection.
+The car remained in the UK when it was rebuilt by Simon Hadfield (Shepshed, Leicestershire) who retained its original 'crossover' injection.
 Initially painted in 'Mario Andretti tribute' Viceroy colours and raced by Hadfield in the FORCE Historic F5000 series in 2001.
 Later reliveried back to Shellsport colours and numbered '208.
 Don Halliday died in May 2012, since when the car has been owned by wife Debby and daughter Liz, also a racing driver.
 In early 2015, the car was on display in the Donington Museum.
+Still in the museum in February 2018.

 Invoice date 24 Jul 1973 (sold to 'Haas', colour 'Viking Orange').
 John Walker (Aus) and fitted with a Repco Holden V8.
 Raced in the Australian Gold Star 1973 (debut Adelaide 7 Oct 1973) and the 1974 Tasman series but severely damaged at Surfers Paradise 1 Sep 1974.
 This car then, in effect, divided: the original chassis being put aside and later rebuilt (see HU23(A) below) and a new T332 rolling chassis being bought and taking over the HU23 chassis plate (see HU23(B) below).